nginx/unit-docs/source/certificates.rst

 .. note::

-   You can't delete certificate bundles still referenced in your configuration, overwrite existing bundles using :samp:`PUT`, or (obviously) delete non-existent ones.
+   You can't delete certificate bundles still referenced in your configuration, overwrite existing bundles using **put**, or delete non-existent ones.